-

 - M. F. Silant'ev

-This is a measurement of abiethic acid with a melting temperature of +143 ° C., obtained by O. O. Koshelev in the laboratory of Prof. Chugaev from a solution in ethyl alcohol in the form of colorless transparent crystals.
-The crystals belong to the rhombic system of the gynohexagonal type and have a lamellar appearance with the most strongly developed face (0101) and are almost always elongated in one of two directions: either along the [1000] axis or along the [0121] axis.
+This specimen of abiethic acid with a melting point of +143°C., was obtained by O. O. Koshelev in the laboratory of Prof. Chugaev from a solution in ethyl alcohol in the form of colorless transparent crystals.
+The crystals belong to the orthorhombic system of the gynohexagonal type and have a lamellar appearance, with the most prominently developed face (0101) and are almost always elongated in one of two directions: either along the [1000] axis or along the [0121] axis.
 On all observed crystals, the (0101) faces were strongly and completely irregularly curved.
 See the figure and measurement results in the article.

 -